Easy To Follow Do It Yourself (DIY) Lawn Care Charleston SC Landscaping

 Easy Do It Yourself Lawn & Grass Care For Southern Turf

 Let me start by saying I am no expert landscaper, but I think my yard is pretty nice most of the time..
-On a handful of occasions, athe best easiest way to care for your lawn without hiring someone few of my neighbors /people just driving by have stopped me to ask what I do or what kind of grass I have.
-So, to help my fellow Shellpoint neighbors and the rest of us in the humid southern states I promised myself and my friends I would write out what it is I do.
-These steps should work for any yard in the South, Southeastern United States: SC, GA, NC, FL, AL, MS, TX, & LA.
+On a handful of occasions, a few of my neighbors /people just driving by have stopped me to ask what I do or what kind of grass I have.
+So, to help my fellow Shellpoint neighbors and the rest of us in the humid southern states I promised myself I would write out what it is I do.
+These steps should work for any yard in the South, Southeastern United States: SC, GA, FL, AL, MS, TX, & LA.
 Essentially places where there is a lot of high humidity and temps over 90 F for at least three months.

 You’re going to need a drop spreader to do this.